sprakash57/create-react-saga/README.md

 ## 📺 Demo

-You can find the live demo of the running boilerplate over [here](https://live.d3knmnietsgia5.amplifyapp.com/)
+You can find the live demo of the running boilerplate over <a href="https://live.d3knmnietsgia5.amplifyapp.com/" target="_blank">here</a>

 ## 🚀 Features
 - Written in React 17 with hooks and functional components.
 Easy to clean bootstrapped codebase with minimal number of dependencies.